Particle trapping and conveying using an optical Archimedes' screw: Introduction

+Optical trapping and translation of particles using focused laser beams has become an important and useful tool in various disciplines such as biology, atomic physics, optics, thermodynamics, and atmospheric sciences \cite{bowman2013optical,daly2015optical,dienerowitz2008optical,grier2003revolution,moffitt2008recent,woerdemann2013advanced}.
+For weakly absorbing, sub-wavelength particles, optical trapping and manipulation is based on the interplay of two forces that act on the trapped particles, both of which are caused by radiation pressure \cite{bowman2013optical}.
+The first force depends on the gradient of the light’s intensity, which attracts the particle towards the focal point of the beam.
+The second force is the scattering force, which usually pushes the particle downstream with the beam’s direction of propagation (in special arrangements the scattering force can be set to pull particles against the momentum flow \cite{brzobohaty2013experimental}) .
+These two forces need to counteract each other, in order to obtain a stable optical trap.
 With absorbing particles, the photophoretic force becomes dominant.
 The photophoretic force is proportional to the particles size and to the light’s intensity.
 This force is thermal in nature, namely, when light hits one side of the particle that side becomes warmer increasing the pressure of the nearby air molecules.
 The resulting pressure drop between the warm and cold sides of the particle pushes them downstream, and away from the light.
 This force tends to repel the absorbing particle from high intensity regions of the optical beam.
 It has been shown, that the ratio between the photophoretic forces and the radiation pressure forces, for absorbing sub-wavelength particles, is close to $ 10^4 $ \cite{desyatnikov2009photophoretic}.
-Therefore, for such particles, radiation pressure forces can be neglected, while the photophretic force govern particle transportation up to a meter length scale \cite{shvedov2010giant}.
+Therefore, for such particles, radiation pressure forces can be neglected, while the photophretic force governs particle transportation up to a meter length scale \cite{shvedov2010giant}.
+Special interest is devoted to developing optical tractor beams, which allow the transfer of particles against the direction of the beam's propagation, i.e. the direction of the beam's momentum.
+This poses an interesting challenge since it requires moving a particle against the direction of both photophoretic forces and radiation pressure when a simple Gaussian beam is used.
+In addition to moving particles upstream, such tractor beams, also known as optical conveyors, are generally required to transport particles in both directions, upstream and downstream, in a controlled manner.
+For weakly absorbing particles, in a solution, optical conveyors were realized using a superposition of two Bessel beams, while changing the relative phase between them \cite{ruffner2012optical}.
+This change in phase, shifts the standing-wave pattern of the structured beam, carrying along particles trapped at the standing-wave intensity crests.
+For airborne absorbing particles which are expelled from high intensity regions, the common practice is to use hollowed beams having dark volumes to trap the particle and then move the dark volume \cite{zhang2011trapping,shvedov2011robust}.
+Alternatively, particles were manipulated by changing the polarization of the beam \cite{shvedov2014long}.
+For asymmetric airborne particles, it was shown experimentally that by changing the intensity of a single Gaussian beam, the axial location of a trapped particle can be controlled \cite{lin2014optical}.
+Many of the beams used in optical trapping use spatial modes having Orbital Angular Momentum (OAM) \cite{allen1992orbital,padgett2000light,padgett2004light,yao2011orbital}.
+These modes enable both the generation of hollowed beams useful in trapping absorbing airborne particles \cite{shvedov2010optical,shvedov2009optical,shvedov2014long,shvedov2010giant} and the transportation of particles along helical trajectories \cite{lee2010optical,zhao2015curved}.